pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

 - **Snapshot backup**.
 With snapshot backup, you can restore a TiDB cluster to the time point of the snapshot backup using [full restoration](restore-from-gcs-using-br.md#full-restoration).
 - **Log backup**.
 With snapshot backup and log backup, you can restore a TiDB cluster to any point in time.
 This is also known as [Point-in-Time Recovery (PITR)](restore-from-gcs-using-br.md#point-in-time-recovery).

 The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator.
-For the underlying implementation, [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-overview) is used to get the backup data of the TiDB cluster, and then send the data to the AWS storage.
+For the underlying implementation, [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-overview) is used to get the backup data of the TiDB cluster, and then send the data to the GCS storage.
 BR stands for Backup & Restore, which is a command-line tool for distributed backup and recovery of the TiDB cluster data.

 ## Usage scenarios